Celeste Barber: International fame

 Barber has appeared on the covers of Vogue Australia and Vogue Portugal.
 She has been interviewed by Drew Barrymore and Jimmy Kimmel, and her fans include Kris Jenner and Cindy Crawford.

 As a social media influencer, she has found fame by creating videos satirising the image of celebrities presented to the world, juxtaposing them to her lived experience as a woman and a mother.
 She has many videos of how models pose, versus the same pose on herself as an every-day woman.

 Personal life

-Barber is married to Api Robin, with two sons and two stepdaughters.
+Barber married Api Robin, and they have two sons.
+Robin has two daughters from a previous relationship.
+On 13 February 2026, the couple announced their split after 20 years together.